gramaziokohler/python_template/README.md

 * A `src` directory where to place all the files containing code.
 It includes a `__init__.py` to make Python treat the project directories as containing packages.
 It also includes a documentation example for a sample class and sample function.
 * A `tests` directory containing a basic unit test using pytest

-* A `README.rst` file used as a GitHub project summary page
+* A `README.rst` used as a GitHub project summary page
-* A `setup.py` file used to generate project install and releases
+* A `setup.py` used to generate project install and releases
-* A `tasks.py` file used to automate common tasks
+* A `tasks.py` used to automate common tasks
 * A `.editorconfig` file for defining coding styles
-* A `CONTRIBUTING.rst` guide.
-This file is shown when sending a pull request or an issue on GitHub
+* A `CONTRIBUTING.rst` guide to use when sending a pull request or an issue on GitHub
-* A `CHANGELOG.rst` file which contains a chronologically ordered list of notable changes for each version of a project
+* A `CHANGELOG.rst` which contains a chronologically ordered list of notable changes for each version of a project
 * A `ISSUE_TEMPLATE.md` guide for when posting issues on GitHub
 * A `requirements-dev.txt` file with a list of installed dependencies
 * A `LICENSE` file that defaults to MIT License